-If you wish to live in Ecuador for longer than one year, there are 16 resident Visa categories altogether, most of which require that you first apply for a 2-year Temporary Visa.
-After 21 months of being a Temporary Resident, you can begin the application for Permanent Residency.
-Note, not all Temporary Visas lead to Permanent Visas.
+If you wish to reside in Ecuador, there are 16 resident visa categories altogether, most of which require you first apply for a 2-year Temporary Visa.
+After 21 months of being a Temporary Resident, you can begin applying for Permanent Residency.
+Note not all Temporary Visas lead to Permanent Visas.

 The law requires proof of Health Insurance, either through the government social security system in Ecuador (IESS) or private health insurance with coverage in Ecuador to obtain a Temporary Visa.
 Gringo Visas can help you navigate the health insurance options.

 During the time of your 2-year Temporary Residency, there are no travel restrictions.
 You can leave the country as many times as you wish.
 However, to apply for a Permanent Resident Visa, the person holding the Temporary Visa shall not have left Ecuador for longer than 90 days during the 21 months.

 Remote Work “Digital Nomad” Visa (Video below)